-Blood glucose monitoring can help you keep your glucose levels within a specified target range by balancing food, exercise and insulin, thus reducing your chances of diabetes complications.
+If you have diabetes, blood glucose monitoring can help you keep your glucose levels within a target range by balancing food, exercise and insulin, reducing your chances of diabetes complications.
 A range of testing and monitoring equipment is available to help people manage their diabetes.
 Your doctor or diabetes nurse or educator can advise you on the most appropriate equipment for you and your situation.

 The Royal Australian College of General Practitioners recommends that if you have type 2 diabetes and take oral medication only, you should talk to your doctor or specialist about the need to test your blood sugar levels at home, as most people in this situation do not need to do this type of monitoring.
 For further information, visit the Choosing Wisely Australia website.

 Blood sugar testing equipment